weaveworks/weave/site/features.md

 ###<a name="fault-tolerance"></a>Fault Tolerance

-Weave peers continually exchange topology information, and monitor and (re)establish network connections to other peers.
+Weave Net peers continually exchange topology information, and monitor and (re)establish network connections to other peers.
 So if hosts or networks fail, Weave can "route around" the problem.
 This includes network partitions, where containers on either side of a partition can continue to communicate, with full connectivity being restored when the partition heals.

-The Weave Router container is very lightweight, fast and and disposable.
+The Weave Net Router container is very lightweight, fast and and disposable.
-For example, should Weave ever run into difficulty, one can simply stop it (with `weave stop`) and restart it.
-Application containers do *not* have to be restarted in that event, and if the Weave container is restarted quickly enough, may not experience a temporary connectivity failure.
+For example, should Weave Net ever run into difficulty, one can simply stop it (with `weave stop`) and restart it.
+Application containers do *not* have to be restarted in that event, and if the Weave Net container is restarted quickly enough, may not experience a temporary connectivity failure.